Fellow-Consulting-AG/docapp-docs/docs/en/docbits/zugpferd.md

 # Export and Download Documents as ZUGFeRD-PDF and Peppol BIS Billing

-With Docbits (DOC²), you can easily export and download your documents as ZUGFeRD-PDF and Peppol BIS Billing.
+With DocBits (DOC²), you can easily export and download your documents as ZUGFeRD-PDF and Peppol BIS Billing.
 Follow the steps below to set up the necessary export settings.

-## Import ZUGFeRD to Docbits (DOC²)
+## Import ZUGFeRD to DocBits (DOC²)

-Learn how to import ZUGFeRD to Docbits (DOC²) by watching this video:
+Learn how to import ZUGFeRD to DocBits (DOC²) by watching this video:

 <div class="video-container">
 <iframe width="840" height="472.5" src="https://www.youtube-nocookie.com/embed/e9ekKDj0rMU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>